Oculus-VR/homebrew-repo/meta-xr-simulator.md

 * Set **-g vulkan2** in “Arguments Passed on Launch”
 * If the active OpenXR runtime hasn’t been set, set `XR_RUNTIME_JSON` to `/opt/homebrew/Cellar/meta-xr-simulator/__VERSION__/meta_openxr_simulator.json` in “Environment Variables”
 * Click **Play** button
-> Note: Although both `XR_KHR_vulkan_enable` and `XR_KHR_vulkan_enable2` are supported by Meta XR Simualtor, The former is not compatible with MoltenVk.
+> Note: Although both `XR_KHR_vulkan_enable` and `XR_KHR_vulkan_enable2` are supported by Meta XR Simualtor, The former is not compatible with MoltenVK.
 Thus, you may get `ERROR_INCOMPATIBLE_DRIVER` if setting the graphics plugin to "vulkan", instead of "vulkan2".

 ## More information

 Please check the Meta XR Simulator [introduction](https://developer.oculus.com/documentation/native/xrsim-intro/) to obtain further information.

 ## Known issues
 * Synthetic Environment Server is not supported.
-The feature will be enabled later.
+The feature will be added later.
-* If you want to use physical Touch controller, you need to install the Data Forwarding Server manually by running `adb install data_forwarding_server/XrSimDataForwardingServer.apk` from the Meta XR Simulator installation folder.